malda-protocol/malda-lending/docs/src/src/Operator/Operator.sol/contract.Operator.md

 ### setMarketBorrowCaps

-Set the given borrow caps for the given cToken markets.
+Set the given borrow caps for the given mToken markets.
 Borrowing that brings total borrows to or above borrow cap will revert.

 ```solidity